19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 (b) where the employee is dead, to or for the benefit of any one or more of the deceased employee’s dependants or to the estate of the deceased employee where a will has been produced, as the Commissioner deems fit, or where the deceased employee has no dependants, to the Workers’ Fund; or

-5(c) where the employee is mentally incapacitated, to any one or more of the employee’s dependants for the benefit of the employee, or to any committee or committees appointed under the Mental Disorders and Treatment Act (Cap.
-178) to manage the employee’s property, as the Commissioner deems fit.
+(c) where the employee is mentally incapacitated, to any one or more of the employee’s dependants for the benefit of the employee, or to any deputy appointed or deemed to be appointed for the employee by the High Court under the Mental Capacity Act 2008.

 [5/2008]

-5The words “committee or committees appointed under the Mental Disorders and Treatment Act (Cap.
-178)” in section 28A(2)(c) will be substituted with the following words when item 1(54)(d) in the Second Schedule to the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008) is brought into operation:

-“

-deputy appointed or deemed to be appointed for the employee by the High Court under the Mental Capacity Act 2008

-”.
+[21/2008 wef 01/03/2010]

 ### Appeal from decision of Commissioner